 Since being elected to the Wisconsin State Assembly in 2004, Robin has made thousands of phone calls to his constituents in an effort to listen and learn more about the issues that are important to his constituents and their families.
 Whether you need assistance in navigating a government agency, have an idea to make government more efficient or simply want to express an opinion, Robin is always available to listen.

 Robin uses his constituents’ input as he works for a more efficient and effective government that holds the line on taxes.
-Now in his sixth term in office, Robin serves as the Speaker of the Wisconsin State Assembly.
+Now in his seventh term in office, Robin serves as the Speaker of the Wisconsin State Assembly.
 He leads the majority of 63 Republicans and is the presiding officer of the chamber.
 Previously, Robin was the Assembly co-chair of the powerful Joint Committee on Finance in the 2011-12 legislative session.

 Before being elected to the Wisconsin State Assembly in 2004, Robin served on the Racine County Board for 10 years.
 During his tenure on the board, Robin played a key role in shaping the county budget by serving as the chair of the Finance Committee.
 While serving on the county board, property tax increases were kept to a minimum and any increases were consistently below the state average.